pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 #### PrivateChannel

-A `PrivateChannel` inherits from `Channel` and represents an authenticated subscription for channel data from Pusher Channels.
+A `PrivateChannel` inherits from `Channel` and represents an authorized subscription for channel data from Pusher Channels.

 #### PresenceChannel

-A `PresenceChannel` represents and authenticated subscription and thus inherits from `PrivateChannel`.
+A `PresenceChannel` represents an authorized subscription and thus inherits from `PrivateChannel`.
 Additional presence-only events can be subscribed to on the `PresenceChannel` object that notify the library user of the members that are subscribed to the channel and when members are subscribe or unsubscribe from the channel.

 ## Client Only Events